zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations_old.md

 3. Fill the details as:
     - **Name**:Detail Report
-    - **Type**: Analytics Link(because we are drilling down in OAS-DV canvas only)
+    - **Type**: Analytics Link (This will drill down within canvas itself.)
-    - **Target**: This Project(because wi will be drilling down to the tabular report)
+    - **Target**: This Project (This will be drilling down to the Detail report)
     - **Canvas Link**: Detail Report
     - **Data Values**: All

     Click OK.
     ![](./images/oascdb62.png " ")

-4. Now go to any report, right click and select Detail Report (created this report  in previous step).
+4. Now go to any report, right click and select **Detail Report**.
     ![](./images/oascdb63.png " ")

-5. This will drill down to the filtered version of detail report.
-Filters will be applied as attributes of selected main report.
+5. This will drill down to the filtered version of the detail report.
+Filters will be applied as per attributes selected in the main report.
     ![](./images/oascdb64.png " ")

 ## Step 5: Adding Filters ##
-Filters are used to make canvas interactable for the users.
-Users can view desired data by adding filters to the canvas.
-In this way filters enable users to interact with canvas.

-1. Click (+) symbol on the top screen as shown in below screenshot and select the fields as required.
+1. Click (+) symbol on the top section as circle in the below screenshot and select the fields as required.
 Here we have selected Year, Month, Account Group.
     ![](./images/oascdb65.png " ")

 2. The result canvas will look like below.
     ![](./images/oascdb66.png " ")

 3. We can select the filter attribute values as required.
-Here we have selected **Year=2015, Account Group= Non-contingent Salaries and Supplies and Month = Apr-15,Aug-15,Jan-15 and May-15**.
+Here, we have selected **Year=2015, Account Group= Non-contingent Salaries and Supplies and Month = Apr-15,Aug-15,Jan-15 and May-15**.
    ![](./images/oascdb66.1.png " ")

-With this lab, you have learned OAS self-service analytics with capabilities including data loading, data preparation, data mashups, designing canvas, different types of visualization graphs in simple easy to use interface.
+With this lab, you have learned OAS self-service analytics with capabilities including data loading, data preparation, data mashups, designing canvas, understanding different types of visualization in simple easy to use interface.

 ## Acknowledgements

-- **Authors** - Sudip Bandyopadhyay, Vishwanath Venkatachalaiah
+- **Owners** - Balasubramanian Ramamoorthy, Sudip Bandyopadhyay, Vishwanath Venkatachalaiah
 - **Contributors** - Jyotsana Rawat, Satya Pranavi Manthena, Kowshik Nittala
 - **Team** - North America Analytics Specialists
-- **Last Updated By** - Vishwanath Venkatachalaiah
+- **Last Updated By** - Vishwanath Venkatachalaiah, Principal Solution Engineer, Oracle Analytics, Sep 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.